Stretch Your Stuff

 Others remain crippled because their identity is so wrapped up in their pain, they now find comfort in their trouble.
 They want everyone to see.
 They want to tell their pain to any who will listen.
 The act of reliving the hurt and the suffering is a temporary catharsis, and the looks of pity from others causes them to feel justified in their weakness.
-While they dream of what wholeness would be like, they don’t know if they want healing.
+While they dream of what wholeness would be like, they are unsure if they want to be healed.
 Who will they be without the pain?
 Who will they be without this challenge to identify them?
 Healing would remove their excuse for sorry living.

 To be free, we must exchange our ashes for His beauty.
 We must exchange our mourning for His oil of joy.
 We must give up the spirit of heaviness and take up His garment of praise.
 You can’t be both pitiful and powerful.
 You will be pitiful, or you will be powerful.
 Never both!
 Choose power by trusting Jesus.You will be pitiful, or you will be powerful.
 Never both!
 Click To Tweet

-The fullness of your destiny cannot be grasped with your strengths.
+You cannot grasp the fullness of your destiny with your strengths.
 There is a part of your destiny that can only be grasped with weakness that gives way to His strength.
 It is time to stop looking at your weakness and look at Jesus!
 It is time to stop worrying about what the crowd thinks and look to Jesus!
 It is time to stop positioning yourself “in the best light possible” – get real, get vulnerable and look to Jesus.
 It is time to stop finding comfort and identity in what is destroying you and give it to Jesus.
 It is time to STRETCH!
 Lay out your stuff to Jesus and live!It is time to STRETCH!
 Lay out your stuff to Jesus and live!
 Click To Tweet

 CLICK THE LINK BELOW AND WATCH THE FULL MESSAGE: